If you love chocolate and peanut butter you will definitely love Lucille’s Bonbons!

 - I usually end up with between 40-45 balls.

-- At first, it doesn't seem like it's going to stick together but don't worry it will.
+- At first, the mixture won't seem like it's going to stick together but don't worry it will.
 Just keep working it back and forth in your hands.
 Kind of squeezing it together.

 - Place balls on 2 large baking sheets lined with wax paper.